-The company was able to raise additional capital in 2018 to support its progress towards DFS completion.
-In October 2017 Arafura raised \$3.1 million at \$0.11/share and saw almost a dozen institutional investors - largely offshore - join the company's register.
+The Company was able to raise additional capital in 2018 to support its progress towards the completion of the Nolans Definitive Feasibility Study (DFS).
+In October 2017 Arafura raised \$3.1 million at \$0.11/share and saw almost a dozen institutional investors - largely offshore - join the Company's register.
 It closed the financial year in a solid financial position.
 Whilst Australian institutional investors have been slow to embrace the Arafura story, offshore investors have demonstrated an understanding of the importance of NdPr and consequently a stronger appetite to invest.
-It is our expectation that as the NdPr story unfolds in the coming year and Arafura demonstrates the potential of Nolans, local investors will gain a better appreciation of the potential of the company.
+It is our expectation that as the NdPr story unfolds in the coming year and Arafura demonstrates the potential of Nolans, local investors will gain a better appreciation of the potential of the Company.

-On behalf of the Board I would like to thank my fellow directors, the Managing Director, Gavin Lockyer, and all the members of his team for their contribution to the company's progress this year.
+On behalf of the Board I would like to thank my fellow directors, the Managing Director, Gavin Lockyer, and all the members of his team for their contribution to the Company's progress this year.
 Shareholders can be assured that every possible measure is being pursued to reach FID on Nolans in the near future.
-The company has assembled a highly experienced team of people, the Pilot Program has shown excellent results and the financial community has been supportive.
+The Company has assembled a highly experienced team of people, the Pilot Program has shown excellent results and the financial community has been supportive.
 I am excited at the prospects for the important year ahead.